adriano-tirloni/google-fonts-css2/README.md

-# 📃GOOGLE FONTS CSS 2
+# 📜GOOGLE FONTS CSS 2
 ## A Javascript package to integrate with Google Fonts API.

 ⚠️ _**If you were using the v1 of this package check the new API below, it is slightly different.**_ ⚠️